What Makes Thanksgiving Great

 After all these years, I remember this Thanksgiving vividly, not only because of the variety of food on the table.
 Living in New York City, it was my first Thanksgiving away from my family in Massachusetts.
 The fact that this family of immigrants welcomed a child of immigrants into their home and their family meant so much to me.
 It is these acts of unity and kindness that make America great, at least the country that I know.

 Rather than viewing preparing the feast as a chore, many families incorporate cooking the meal as part of the celebration.
 Open a bottle of wine and gather everyone in the kitchen.
 Assign a task, and you create an opportunity to share recipes, family history, and stories of past Thanksgiving celebrations.
-Only entertaining a small group this year?
-Here is an excellent idea for an easy meal from NPR.

 Let’s not forget that Thanksgiving is also the great American eating Holiday!
 Yes, it is the one day of the year you are expected to overeat without feeling guilty for it.
 Also, calories consumed on Thanksgiving don’t count, so there is that as well.
 Everyone has their favorite dishes that only come around this one day of the year.
 For my family, it was the turkey and my grandmother’s homemade Apple and Pumpkin Pie.